Skip to main content

 This 7-step framework transforms competitive analysis from an ad-hoc activity into a structured, repeatable intelligence function.

-Step 1: Map Your Competitive Landscape
+Step 1: Map Your Competitive Field

-What to do: Identify every entity that competes for your customer's attention, budget, or time — including competitors you might not initially recognize.
+What to do: Identify every entity that competes for your customer's attention, budget, or time.
+Including competitors you might not initially recognize.

 Why it matters: Most teams track 2-3 direct competitors and miss the indirect competitors, adjacent-market entrants, and substitutes that pose the greatest strategic risk.
-Uber's biggest competitor was not another ride-sharing app — it was car ownership.
+Uber's biggest competitor was not another ride-sharing app.
+It was car ownership.

 How to do it: